Missouri courthouse exterior at golden hour with stone columns and steps, representing the personal injury lawsuit process

 From the date of the accident, most Missouri injury cases that settle resolve within 12 to 24 months.
 Cases that go to verdict typically take 24 to 36 months from filing, sometimes longer.
 Pushing for the fastest possible resolution is rarely the goal.
 Pushing for the right resolution is.

-What Does a Personal Injury Lawsuit Cost?
+What Will My Personal Injury Lawsuit Cost?

 The Law Office of Chad G. Mann handles personal injury cases on a contingency fee basis.
 That means: